 When does MIM go ‘end of life’?
 Can we be sure that Microsoft will support it in the future?

-Microsoft continues to update MIM (in fact Service Pack 2 is quite recent), but as there has not been a new version since 2016, by default (like any Microsoft product) it will cease to be supported 10 years later – in 2026 (See here.)
+Microsoft continues to update MIM, but as there has not been a new version since 2016, by default (like any Microsoft product) it will cease to be supported in 2029.
 We can’t speak for Microsoft about whether there will be a new version, or whether support will be extended – and I recommend that you ask them!
 What we can say is:

 - There are a lot of globally significant organizations that depend on MIM, so it is hard to think that the rug would be pulled from under them– at least not without a replacement.